Watch live cricket on UK TV

 There are currently several UK broadcasters with rights to live cricket.
 Sky Sports has the rights to the majority of international and domestic cricket, while BT Sport covers the Australian home season.

 Channel Five broadcasts highlights of Test matches during England’s home summer, but if you want to see live coverage of these matches, you will need to subscribe to Sky Sports.
-However, thanks to its deal, BT Sport will be the channel broadcasting the 2017-18 Ashes series.
+Thanks to its deal, BT Sport broadcasts the away Ashes series.
+Sky covers every other away tour.

 All very complex and potentially very costly, which is why increasing numbers of people are using Kodi to watch live cricket for free via the internet.
 Follow the link to find out more about that.